SuperOfficeDocs/superoffice-docs/user-guide/en/email/maillink/select-recipients.md

 6. Select the recipients to include in the **Bcc** field and click the arrow button to the right of the list (![icon][img2]).
 The recipients are displayed in the **Bcc** list on the right-hand side of the window.

-7. When you have finished selecting recipients, click **OK** to enter them as recipients in your email.
+7. After selecting recipients, click **OK** to enter them as recipients in your email.

 <!-- Referenced links -->
 [1]: create-in-outlook.md